 Lack Of Engagement

-Just like every social media platform we’ve covered, we are going to stress that you need to be engaging your customers.
+Just like every social media platform we cover, we are going to stress that you need to be engaging your customers.
 If customers post pictures that relate to your truck, like them.
 Follow your customers and other businesses in your community.
-Try hosting a photo contest.
 Actually interact with your customers instead of just posting photos.

 Not Having Fun With It

+The last of our Instagram mistakes involves the fun a food truck owner must show they are having as a truck owner.
 Instagram is a great way to show off a side of your business other platforms can’t.
-Be careful not to only post carefully composed shots that don’t show customers anything new.
 Show off what’s happening at the grocery store, at the commissary or inside the truck.
 Customers want to get a sense of who you really are behind the scenes.

 Instagram can be a great way to engage your current and prospective customers…if you do it right.
-Remember these tips and you can avoid five common Instagram mistakes.
+Remember these tips and you can avoid Instagram mistakes.
+Follow us on Instagram.